 We have regular trainings monthly to help build skills in audio production and news writing & reporting.

-Learn your way around the KBOO studios, how a mixing board works, the ins and outs of our equipment, and the checkout procedure.
-This is the very first production training you should take, it is required for all further production training.
+Learn your way around the KBOO Studios, how to use a mixing board, a microphone, and an audio source, how to do a phone interview, and how to use our production facilities.
+This is the very first production training you should take, and it is required for all future training.

 This is a required course for all on-air volunteers.
 You will learn all about FCC regulations — like indecency, slander/libel, payola/plugola, and so much more.